casimiri/SOC/sentinel-mcp-threat-hunting/sentinel-mcp-hunting-lab-claude.md

 **Estimated time**: 45–60 minutes
 **Builds on**: the [Sentinel Detection Flow lab](../sentinel-detection-flow/sentinel-detection-flow-lab.md) — reusing its workspace and `AzureActivity` data gives you something real to hunt.

-> **Exam note**: the SC-200 outline frames this scenario with **VS Code + GitHub Copilot in agent mode** as the MCP client — that's the officially documented stack and what exam answers expect.
-The Sentinel MCP server, however, is a standard MCP endpoint with Entra ID OAuth, so any MCP-capable client can connect.
+> **Exam note**: The Sentinel MCP server, however, is a standard MCP endpoint with Entra ID OAuth, so any MCP-capable client can connect.
 This lab uses Claude to demonstrate exactly that point: the protocol is the interface, not the specific copilot.

 ## Architecture